-Many lasers can produce light only at certain optical wavelengths, or more precisely within quite narrow wavelength regions.
-Those are determined by the utilized laser transitions of the laser gain media, which often have a narrow bandwidth of e.g. below 1 nm.
+Many lasers can produce light only at certain optical wavelengths, or more precisely within quite narrow wavelength regions (spectral lines).
+Those are determined by the utilized laser transitions of the laser gain medium, which often have a narrow bandwidth of e.g. below 1 nm.
 The optical spectrum of such a laser source is necessarily a “line”, i.e., it exhibits a significant power spectral density only within a very narrow wavelength region.

 The linewidth (optical bandwidth) of the laser light is sometimes similar to the bandwidth of the used laser transition, but in many cases it is even smaller by orders of magnitude.
 In particular, single-frequency lasers usually have a very narrow emission linewidth, often in the region of some kilohertz, in extreme cases even well below 1 Hz.
 See the article on narrow-linewidth lasers for more details.